JALK96/electrofit/electrofit/1_readme.md

 This document provides an abstracted overview of the operations performed during the execution process of `process_initial_structure` script located in the main package.
 Each step is generalized to avoid explicit file naming.

 ---

 0. **Resolve Structure**
+   - *The input MOL2 file is converted to a PDB and back by open babel to ensure correct file formatting for subsequent steps.*

 1. **Create Scratch Directory**
    - *Initializes a temporary working directory for processing intermediate files, without interfering with regular update protocols.*